bismuthfoundation/BismuthPlugins/plugins/130_custom_commands/readme.md

 ## XTRA_echo

-"This command takes one param from an extra packet and echoes it back
+This command takes one param from an extra packet and echoes it back

 ## XTRA_echo2